RoboCupAtHomeJP/AtHome2025/rules/S-OPL/hn_en.md

 If the participant accidentally opens the Oculus Home scene, they should press the Oculus button as quickly as possible to return to the session.
 The participant also learn how to return to the session from the Oculus Home scene during practice.
 - If the participant cannot return to the session within a short time (e.g., 5 seconds) after displaying Oculus Home, the team can request a retry.
-In this case, the new score will be adopted, even if it is lower than the initial score.
+In this case, the initial score will be discarded, and the new score will be adopted.
 Of course, a new participant without knowledge of the room layout and without a conflict of interest will be selected.